 The Scamorze produced are then tied in pairs with Raffia string and subjected to the final smoking process using straw smoke at 40-50 °C for 10-15 minutes.

 Spheroidal in shape with a slight central bottleneck, Scamorze have a thin crust, formed by a soft, smooth, brown/hazelnut skin layer (characteristic of the smoking process).

-The paste is white, but has a more aromatic aroma and a more intense flavour than the classic variant (due to the treatment they undergo).
+The paste is white, but has a more aromatic aroma and a more intense flavor than the classic variant (due to the treatment they undergo).